Aladin147/BLKWDS_Manager/docs/Journal.md

 # BLKWDS Manager - Development Journal

+## 2025-06-16: Studio Booking System Completion

+Today we completed the studio booking system, making it fully functional:

+1. **Analysis Phase**:
+   - Examined the current state of the studio booking system
+   - Identified missing functionality in the StudioAvailabilityCalendar
+   - Analyzed the database schema for studio bookings

+2. **Implementation Phase**:
+   - Updated the DBService to ensure it supports studio bookings
+   - Added methods to ensure the booking table has the required columns
+   - Implemented navigation from the studio calendar to booking creation
+   - Added functionality to view booking details from the calendar

+3. **Testing Phase**:
+   - Verified that the studio booking system works correctly
+   - Tested navigation between screens
+   - Confirmed that bookings appear correctly in the calendar

+4. **Documentation Updates**:
+   - Updated the placeholder inventory to mark Studio Booking System Completion as completed
+   - Documented the changes in the Journal

+This implementation completes the studio booking system, allowing users to view studio availability, create bookings for specific studios, and view booking details.
+The system now properly integrates with the rest of the application, providing a seamless experience for managing studio resources.

 ## 2025-06-16: Real-Time Dashboard Statistics Implementation with Manual Refresh

 Today we implemented real-time dashboard statistics using direct database queries for improved performance and accuracy, and added both pull-to-refresh and manual refresh functionality: